 At The Sutton Academy Sixth Form, we are very proud of the support and sense of community we offer our students, and we believe it is this which sets us apart from other providers.
 In a recent survey of our student body, 99% of young people felt that the academy helped them settle well into the sixth form and sixth form work.

-During the application process to join our Sixth Form, all students receive extensive support and guidance to ensure they choose the right course for them, taking into account career aspirations and interests.
-This includes guidance interviews with a member of the Academy Leadership Team on Mock Results Day in Year 11, a formal entry interview followed by an opportunity to experience sixth form life and lessons in their chosen subjects on Sample Day, and an appointment with one of our Enrolment Advisors on Results Day in August.
+During the application process to join our Sixth Form, all students receive extensive support and guidance to ensure they choose the right course for them which will support them in achieving their career aspirations and interests.
+This includes Destination Interviews with a member of the Academy Leadership Team followed by an opportunity to experience sixth form life and to sample lessons.

 Every student within our Sixth Form follows an academic mentoring programme with a dedicated and experienced member of staff.
-Students meet their mentor at least once a week, with a view to supporting them to reach their full academic potential.
+Students meet their mentor at least twice per half term, with a view to supporting them to reach their full academic potential.

-Students and parents receive tracking updates on how they are performing in their individual subjects every six weeks, as well as feedback from teachers on how to improve their grades.
+Students and parents receive tracking updates on how they are performing in their individual subjects regularly, as well as ongoing feedback from teachers on how to improve their grades.

 Attend to Attain